-Looking at the stats, reviews, and numbers, it's obvious that LendingClub and Best Egg are 2 of the top options for taking out personal loans.
-Of course, each one has its strengths and its weaknesses.
+By looking at the stats, reviews, and numbers, it can be concluded that LendingClub and Best Egg are 2 favorable options for taking out personal loans.
+Of course, each one has its strengths and weaknesses.
 LendingClub offers a wider range of loan amounts, has a tremendous network of lenders, and will work with just about anyone regardless of credit score.
-It isn’t available in every state though, and has been known to take up to 7 business days to transfer the money once the loan has been approved.
+It isn’t available in every state though and has been known to take up to 7 business days to transfer the money once the loan has been approved.

 You may also like: